c19early.org COVID-19 treatment researchTixagevimab/cilgavimabTixagev../c.. (more..)

 Figure 26.
 Efficacy vs. cost for COVID-19 treatments.

 Tixagevimab/cilgavimab is an effective treatment for COVID-19.
-Statistically significant lower risk is seen for mortality, hospitalization, and cases.
-9 studies from 9 independent teams in 3 countries show significant improvements.
+Significantly lower risk is seen for mortality, hospitalization, and cases.
+9 studies from 9 independent teams in 3 countries show significant benefit.
 Meta analysis using the most serious outcome reported shows 43% [26‑56%] lower risk.
 Results are similar for higher quality and peer-reviewed studies and slightly worse for Randomized Controlled Trials.
 Results are very robust — in exclusion sensitivity analysis 10 of 17 studies must be excluded to avoid finding statistically significant efficacy in pooled analysis.

 Efficacy is variant dependent.
 In Vitro research suggests a lack of efficacy for omicron BA.2.75.2, BA.4.6, and BQ.1.11, BA.5, BA.2.75, XBB2,3, XBB.1.53, ХВВ.1.9.13, XBB.1.9.3, XBB.1.5.24, XBB.1.16, XBB.2.9, BQ.1.1.45, CL.1, and CH.1.14.
 US EUA has been revoked. mAb use may create new variants that spread globally5,6, and may be associated with prolonged viral loads, clinical deterioration, and immune escape6-9.